hungtran84/k8s-cka/dX_whats_next/advance/efk.md

 In this guide, we’ll set up Fluentd as a DaemonSet, which is a Kubernetes workload type that runs a copy of a given Pod on each Node in the Kubernetes cluster.
 Using this DaemonSet controller, we’ll roll out a Fluentd logging agent Pod on every node in our cluster.
 To learn more about this logging architecture, consult “[Using a node logging agent](https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent)” from the official Kubernetes docs.

 In Kubernetes, containerized applications that log to `stdout` and `stderr` have their log streams captured and redirected to JSON files on the nodes.
-The Fluentd Pod will tail these log files, filter log events, transform the log data, and ship it off to the Elasticsearch logging backend we deployed in [Step 2](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes#step-2-%E2%80%94-creating-the-elasticsearch-statefulset).

 In addition to container logs, the Fluentd agent will tail Kubernetes system component logs like kubelet, kube-proxy, and Docker logs.
 To see a full list of sources tailed by the Fluentd logging agent, consult the `[kubernetes.conf](https://github.com/fluent/fluentd-kubernetes-daemonset/blob/master/docker-image/v0.12/debian-elasticsearch/conf/kubernetes.conf)` file used to configure the logging agent.
 To learn more about logging in Kubernetes clusters, consult “[Logging at the node level](https://kubernetes.io/docs/concepts/cluster-administration/logging/#logging-at-the-node-level)” from the official Kubernetes documentation.